-We've previously outlined exactly how to take LSAT practice tests, so what I'd like to do in this post is examine in a bit more detail the process of performance review, specifically how to assess your progress in terms of your initial confidence about the answers you’ve chosen.
+In another post, we outline exactly how to take LSAT practice tests.
+In this post, I’m going to examine in a bit more detail the process of performance review, specifically how to assess your progress in terms of your initial confidence about the answers you’ve chosen.

 I imagine that nearly every question, at least early on, will yield mostly 2s, 3s, or 4s throughout, with occasional moments of near-total confusion (an irksome “1”) and infrequent instances of complete dominance (a glorious “5”).
 But understand that no matter the rank, evaluating question components in this way reveals a tremendous amount about not only how you’re navigating through test content and feel about your comprehension, but also, once you compare your predicted successes to reality, about how accurately you’re able to self-evaluate.

 Picture a scenario where you consistently miss questions you labeled with a 4 or a 5 (initial info and answer choice).
 What that means is that you’ve either grossly overestimated your facility with the question content, or badly misjudged the distinction between a desirable answer and its competition (or, alarmingly, both).
 In either case you’ve identified questions–and possibly, given a pattern, question types–that merit some serious attention before you move on.
 Scrutinize the stimulus, scenario/rules, or passage for misinterpretations, and spend ample time confirming why your answer was in fact incorrect, and the credited answer superior.
 But don’t put aside your work until you’ve satisfactorily resolved these worrisome issues.
 Any moment deemed a 4 or 5 needs to be a lock; when it proves otherwise adjust both your scale and your skills accordingly.